-Upon completion of the MLT program, students are qualified for immediate employment and are eligible to sit for the certification examination offered by the ASCP Board of Certification
+Upon completion of the MLT program, students are qualified for immediate employment and are eligible to sit for the certification examination offered by the ASCP Board of Certification (BOC).

-(BOC).
 Most employers will require passing of the ASCP exam within a certain time frame following initial employment.

-The RVCC MLT program has a direct articulation agreement with the UNH Medial Laboratory Science Bachelor's Degree program.
+The RVCC MLT program has a direct articulation agreement with both UNH and Colby Sawyer's Medical Laboratory Science Bachelor's Degree programs.
 More information on this articulation can be provided during the interview with the Program Director or Academic Advisor.